 Still, since taking over as the Bills’ RB1 in 2023, Cook has earned two Pro Bowl nods and has averaged an impressive 4.8 yards per carry across 444 totes.
 He has also demonstrated a nose for the end zone, recording a league-high 16 rushing touchdowns last season as part of a Buffalo offense that finished 10th in yards and second in scoring.
 He is therefore justified in making a big ask, and it is unclear whether his apparent new stance reflects some sort of regression in contract talks.

 The Bills have busy on the extension front this offseason.
-The likes of Khalil Shakir, Gregory Rousseau, Christian Benford and Terrel Bernard have each received lucrative second contracts keeping them in Buffalo for the foreseeable future.
-General manager Brandon Beane has previously suggested Cook would need to replicate his previous production over the 2024 campaign before the team makes a similar commitment in this instance, however.
+The likes of Khalil Shakir, Gregory Rousseau, Christian Benford, and Terrel Bernard have each received lucrative second contracts keeping them in Buffalo for the foreseeable future.
+General manager Brandon Beane has previously suggested Cook would need to replicate his previous production from the 2024 campaign before the team makes a similar commitment to him, however.
 Today’s development is another sign that could be the case.

 Adam La Rose contributed to this post.